silentzco/eileen200/content/collections/articles/help-from-your-village-in-cognitive-health.md

     content:
       -
         type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Those adjustments can have a big effect on the well-being of your loved one as they strive to remain a vital part of their village.'
+        text: "\_Those adjustments can have a big effect on the well-being of your loved one as they strive to remain a vital part of their village."
   -
     type: paragraph
     content: